Defibrillators: When To Use & When Not To Use

 - Do not use adult pads on children under 8 years of age, unless there is no access to children’s pads.

 If you are looking for a defibrillator for your business or property, why not consider Defib Machines?
 For as little as £1 a day you can receive a full service, staff training, maintenance and battery management.
+It’s also becoming increasingly commonplace among landlords to opt for AED property management contracts.

 If you would like to find out more regarding any of our products and services, please do not hesitate to get in touch.
 You can call Defib Machines directly on 0800 0852 733 or enter a few details to contact our team online.